Bryan Stevenson: Equal Justice Initiative

 When the United States Congress eliminated funding for death-penalty defense, Stevenson converted the center and founded the non-profit Equal Justice Initiative (EJI) in Montgomery.
 In 1995, he was awarded a MacArthur Grant and put all the money toward supporting the center.
-He guaranteed a defense of anyone in Alabama sentenced to the death penalty, as it was the only state that did not provide legal assistance to people on death row.
+He committed to providing legal defense for anyone in Alabama sentenced to the death penalty, as it was the only state that did not provide legal assistance to people on death row.
 It also has the highest per capita rate of death penalty sentencing.

 One of EJI's first cases was the post-conviction appeal of Walter McMillian, who had been confined to death row before being convicted of murder and sentenced to death.
 Stevenson was able to discredit every element of the prosecution's initial case, which led to McMillian being exonerated and released from jail in 1993.

 Stevenson has been particularly concerned about overly harsh sentencing of persons convicted of crimes committed as children, under the age of 18.
 In 2005, the U.S. Supreme Court ruled in Roper v.
 Simmons that the death penalty was unconstitutional for persons convicted of crimes committed under the age of 18.
 Stevenson worked to have the court's thinking about appropriate punishment broadened to related cases applying to children convicted under the age of 17.

 EJI mounted a litigation campaign to gain review of cases in which convicted children were sentenced to life-without-parole, including cases without homicide.
 In Miller v.
 Alabama (2012), the U.S. Supreme Court ruled in a landmark decision that mandatory sentences of life-without-parole for children 17 and under were unconstitutional; their decision has affected statutes in 29 states.
 In 2016, the court ruled in Montgomery v.
 Louisiana that this decision had to be applied retroactively, potentially affecting the sentences of 2300 people nationwide who had been sentenced to life while still children.

 As of 2022, the EJI has saved over 130 people from the death penalty.
 In addition, it has represented poor people, defended people on appeal, overturned wrongful convictions, and worked to alleviate bias in the criminal justice system.

+In recent years, Stevenson and the Equal Justice Initiative have collaborated with regional bar associations, law schools, and community legal programs to expand access to legal education and pro bono defense networks in the American South.